MATLAB-Community-Toolboxes-at-INCF/example-live-scripts/README.md

 ## Finding Dandisets of Interest
 The best way to find Dandisets of interest is to browse the [DANDI archive web directory](https://dandiarchive.org/dandiset).
 Each Dandiset has a unique 6-digit Dandiset identifier.

-## Using DANDI Archive Example Live Scripts
+## Using Dandiset Example Live Scripts
 This library is implemented as a GitHub repository.
 Examples in this library consist of code and text files, but not the large datasets directly.

-The DANDI archive datasets (Dandisets) are implemented as an Amazon Web Services (AWS) [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html), under the [AWS Open Data Sponsorship Program](https://aws.amazon.com/opendata/open-data-sponsorship-program/).
+Dandiset data storage is implemented as an Amazon Web Services (AWS) [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html), under the [AWS Open Data Sponsorship Program](https://aws.amazon.com/opendata/open-data-sponsorship-program/).

 **[Dandihub](https://hub.dandiarchive.org/hub)** is a convenience JupyterHub environment that combines these resources within a virtual desktop:
 * pre-mounting the DANDI archive data and this example library\* as folders